Ai Coding Tools

 4. Codeium

-What it does: Codeium offers AI code suggestions and supports multiple programming languages with a focus on speed and accuracy.
+What it does: Codeium offers AI code suggestions and auto-completion across multiple programming languages, with a focus on team collaboration.

 5. Sourcery

-What it does: Sourcery analyzes your code to provide real-time suggestions for improvements and optimizations.
+What it does: Sourcery analyzes your Python code and suggests improvements and refactoring options in real-time.

-Best for: Developers looking to improve existing code quality.
+Best for: Python developers looking to enhance code quality.

-Limitations: It’s primarily focused on Python, so it won't be useful for those coding in other languages.
+Limitations: It only supports Python, so it won’t be useful for multi-language projects.

 What We Actually Use